 The ES110 is a lovely keyboard, typical of Kawai, it sounds and feels absolutely fantastic.
 It weighs 26.5 lbs (12 kg) so it’s not the lightest on our list but it’s still very portable.

 It’s got some learner features but it’s more about the professional feel and sound than anything else.
-For complete beginners, there are other keyboards that might feel easier to play at the start.
+For complete beginners, there are other great starter keyboards that might feel easier to play at the start.
 However, if you learn with this kind of authentic feel/touch it will serve you well later on.

 The Yamaha P-125 builds on the success of its predecessor; the Yamaha P-115.
 With graded hammer-action keys and Yamaha’s Pure CF Sound Engine, it delivers a truly realistic experience.